arvidn/libtorrent/branches/RC_0_15/docs/make_torrent.rst

 	files.

 symlink
-	If this flag is defined, files that are symlinks get a symlink attribute set on them.
-The file data will still be the same, the symlink will always be followed when opening the file, but the file list will include the path of the symlink so that the original directory structure can be reproduced on the downloading side.
+	If this flag is set, files that are symlinks get a symlink attribute set on them and their data will not be included in the torrent.
+This is useful if you need to reconstruct a file hierarchy which contains symlinks.

 generate()
 ----------